jaweriaamjad/jaweriaamjad.github.io/content/themes/motherhood-with-intention.md

 # Motherhood with Intention

-*What we inherit.
-What we pass on.*
+*Raising grounded kids while building an ambitious life.*

 ---

-I don't want my children to inherit my anxiety-driven ambition.

-I want them to inherit a **regulated nervous system**.

-This single shift in framing has changed how I think about parenting, success, and what it means to raise children in a chaotic world.
+I'm raising two children.
+I'm also building a career, learning about wealth, and creating content.
+These aren't in conflict — they inform each other.

+The question isn't *motherhood or ambition*.
+It's: **What kind of life am I modeling?**

 ---

-## The inheritance question

-Every parent transmits more than genes.
-We transmit:
-- Our relationship with rest and achievement
+## What I want them to inherit

+Not my credentials.
+Not my achievements.

+I want my children to inherit:
-- Our capacity to tolerate uncertainty
+- A **regulated nervous system** — the ability to stay steady in uncertainty
-- Our emotional vocabulary
-- Our nervous system patterns

-Children don't learn from what we say.
-They learn from what we **embody**.
-They absorb our calm — or our chaos.

-This is both terrifying and liberating.
-Terrifying because it means my healing work is their inheritance.
-Liberating because **I don't have to solve the world's problems — I just have to become more regulated myself**.
+- **Agency** — knowing they can shape their circumstances
+- **Curiosity** — the confidence to explore without needing to be right
+- **Choice** — the freedom to define success for themselves

+These aren't taught through lectures.
+They're absorbed through proximity.
+Which means my own growth is part of their inheritance.

 ---

-## Against checklist parenting
+## Beyond checklist parenting

-I was raised with a checklist.
-Good grades.
-Good behavior.
-Good outcomes.

-The intentions were loving.
-The execution created anxiety.
+I was raised with clear metrics: grades, behavior, outcomes.
+The intentions were good.
+But metrics without meaning create anxiety.

 I'm trying something different:
-- Fewer performance metrics, more presence
+- Presence over performance tracking
-- Less "what did you achieve today," more "how did you feel today"
+- Emotional vocabulary alongside academic skills
-- Teaching them that rest is not laziness
+- Modeling that rest is strategic, not lazy
-- Modeling that uncertainty is survivable
+- Showing them what it looks like to build something you care about

 This isn't permissive parenting.
-It's **intentional parenting** — choosing what values to transmit, rather than defaulting to the ones I inherited.
+It's **intentional parenting** — choosing what values to transmit rather than defaulting to the ones I received.

----

-## The cultural layer

-For women from South Asian backgrounds, motherhood carries particular weight.

-We are often expected to:
-- Sacrifice without acknowledgment
-- Produce accomplished children as proof of our value
-- Manage households, careers, and emotional labor simultaneously
-- Do all of this gracefully, without complaint

-I honor the sacrifices of the women before me.
-But I'm allowed to parent differently. **Honoring tradition doesn't mean repeating it unconsciously.**

 ---